syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ### TokensWrapMode

-There are two ways to display multi selection items in the AutoComplete control.
-They are
+There are two ways to display multi-selection items in the AutoComplete control.
+They are:

 * Wrap
 * None

 #### Wrap mode

-When the TokensWrapMode is set to Wrap the selected items will be wrapped to the next line of the SfAutoComplete.
+When the TokensWrapMode is set to Wrap, the selected items will be wrapped to the next line of the SfAutoComplete.

 {% tabs %}